chiragsrvstv/Logs-Analysis-Project/readme.md

 5. Clone or download the Github Repository to your vagrant directory

-6. Add 'newsdata.sql' database to the vagrant directory from       https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip
+6. Unzip 'newsdata.sql' from cloned repository or download it from the below link to your vagrant directory       https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

 7. Run the file 'loganalysis.py' as
     `python loganalysis.py`